douglasteeple/DIGITS_Traffic_Signs/README.md

 </table>
 </div>

 The raw and processed images are mixture of grayscale and color images.
 The DIGITS DataSet creation process converts all the images to grayscale.
-The processed images are cropped to a size of 32x32 pixels.
+The processed images are cropped to a comomn size of 32x32 pixels in DIGITS.

 The count of **training** images for each class are: